-Nu4u Fashion and Home Décor workshops, and our distinctive products combine reused and rearranged second hand goods into handmade, new, one off pieces to wear or to decorate your home.
+Nu4u Creative workshops and products combine a range of natural and recycled materials into handmade, new, one off pieces to wear or to decorate your home.
+Browse our NuShop. to see what we have on offer at the moment.

 Jo’s Educational History